 “We don’t just work with super high-end fashion Instagrammers or the popular beauty gurus on YouTube,” Kitchens echoes.
 “We really work with a wide variety of women that represent who our members are.
 Mom-trepreneurs, fitness influencers, and, yes, a lot of different reality stars, but we work with influencers of all different ages, ethnicities, and geographies.
 We believe our goal is to ensure that our members are being represented with the people we partner with.”

-This quest for authenticity is rooted in the company’s influencer DNA and respect for word-of-mouth marketing.
-They trust influencers to know their audience, and know that user generated content can be a powerful tool for championing creativity and diversity.
+This quest for authenticity is rooted in the company’s influencer DNA.
+It’s also out of respect for word-of-mouth marketing strategies.
+They trust influencers to know their audience; they know that user generated content can be a powerful tool for championing creativity and diversity.
 But the brand has only reached this point by listening, and putting a priority on customer interactions.
 (Kitchens herself says she is in the community 24/7, interacting with members “night and day.”)

 There are also tangible business benefits to being obsessed with being genuine — better customer acquisition, for one.
 Michael explains: